evkx/evkx.github.io/content/models/audi/q8_e-tron/SQ8_Sportback_e-tron/_index.md

 ## Availability & Pricing

-The Volkswagen Audi SQ8 Sportback e-tron had its world premiere on 09.11.2022, with deliveries starting in March 2023.
+The Audi SQ8 Sportback e-tron had its world premiere on 09.11.2022, with deliveries starting in March 2023.
 This model is available in North America, China, Europe, and the Middle East.
 {< pagenavigation b_url="../" b_title="Audi Q8 e-tron" f_url="rangeandconsumption/" f_title="Range" >}